Ozurk/Checkbox-tracer/README.md

 2: Using the snipping tool, save a picture of the field area that it will look for.
 IE: Each form field has |_________| where the field will go.
 3: Save the picture as target.png within the pics subfolder
 4: Make sure the "forms" tab is selected within the PDF editor.
-5: Run the program, it should draw a box then crash with the "ImageNotFoundException".
+5: Draw a textbox by hand
 6: Using the Snipping tool, save a screenshot of the blue "Ok" button.
+Save it as ok.png in the pics folder
-7: Press Ok, then Restart the program.
+7: Run the program

 The confidence for which the program recognized the picture can be changed.
 The distance the program over or undershoots the target distance can be changed.